A journey into excellence! Let’s discover together the most famous types of Italian cheese.

 As the only pasta filata sheep’s cheese, it is produced in the torrid Sicilian summers from the raw whole milk of the Valle del Belice breed of sheep, following a natural acidic fermentation process.
 It is eaten fresh and takes the classic ovoid shape, referred to as “vastedda” in the local dialect.
 It is a PDO cheese whose production is permitted in only 17 Sicilian municipalities.

-It deserves to be included in this list despite the fact that it is not a cheese but a dairy product, because it is derived from the whey that separates from the curd.
+It deserves to be included in this Italian cheese list despite the fact that it is not a cheese but a dairy product, because it is derived from the whey that separates from the curd.
 The milk used can be cow’s, sheep’s, goat’s or buffalo milk.
 The whey is cooked again (recocta, in fact) causing this snow-white, sweet-tasting product to rise to the surface.
-It is mainly produced in the central south in its various types: fresh, strong, dry, baked, smoked, di fuscella.
+This Italian white cheese is mainly produced in the central south in its various types: fresh, strong, dry, baked, smoked, di fuscella.
 The sweet version plays a leading role in beloved Sicilian pastries.

 It is the king of tiramisu, derived from the acid processing of cream in the Lodigiano area.
 This cream inherits the slightly sour taste that makes it suitable for sweet preparations